There are two types of facilities that may be able to help.

 A unique advantage of government-funded health centers is that they may waive the Medicare Part B deductible.
-Additionally, the clinics may waive or reduce the 20 percent coinsurance for Medicare-covered benefits for people with an annual income at or below the federal poverty level ($11,880 for an individual, $16,020 for a couple in 2015).
+Additionally, the clinics may waive or reduce the 20% coinsurance for Medicare-covered benefits for people with an annual income at or below the federal poverty level ($11,880 for an individual, $16,020 for a couple in 2016).
 Some government-funded health centers may also provide dental services.

 - The Hill-Burton Program offers free or reduced cost care at a Hill-Burton facility.
 Most states have the Hill-Burton Program.
 Each facility chooses which services it will provide at no or low cost.
 Services that are fully covered by other types of insurance (like Medicare, a private health plan or Medicaid) are not eligible for Hill-Burton coverage.
 The Hill-Burton program will not cover Medicare deductibles and coinsurance amounts.
 However, it will cover Medicaid copayments, except in a long-term care facility, as well as Medicaid spend-down amounts.